pulumi/pulumi-hugo/themes/default/content/blog/pulumi-recommended-patterns-the-basics/index.md

 Thank you to Stephanie Swenson at [Furō](https://www.furo.io/) for reviewing and suggesting many great edits in this article.

-Thank you to Laura Santamaria at [Pulumi](https://www.pulumi.com/) for reviewing and suggesting many great edits in this article.
+Thank you to Laura Santamaria, David Flanagan, Joe Duffy and Luke Hoban at [Pulumi](https://www.pulumi.com/) for sharing their knowledge, reviewing, and suggesting edits in this article.